 Burning or overheating of an oil ruins the goodness of the food you are cooking.
 The heating of oils above their smoke point also creates harmful free radicals.

 It’s helpful to know the smoke point of oils you intend using so that you have the best choice for the cooking style needed and you also want to avoid harming the surface of your pans with deposits of black carbon or a varnish-like coating.

-When frying with very high heat, which you can with cast-iron pans, for example, you need to look for oils with high smoke points, such as avocado oil, which has one of the highest smoke points.
+When frying with very high heat, which you can with cast-iron pans, for example, you need to look for oils with high smoke points, such as avocado oil.

 However, check with the manufacturer’s directions.

 And, never use a knife to slice that loaf in the baking pan (always remove the cake or loaf from the pan before cutting).
 Using metal utensils like this will damage the surface and the nonstick performance of the pans.

 My main recommendation with nonstick pans is to avoid the aerosol sprays.
 Non stick bakeware shouldn’t need greasing.
 If it does, maybe look to replace your pans.
 I cover some good brands in my article on ceramic bakeware.
 Otherwise, try using parchment paper suited for baking to line the bakeware to give you that same “nonstick-ness” …